atlp-rwanda/alpha-ec-be/.github/pull_request_template/pull_request_template.md

 - set up the env according to your localhost database credentials
 - use the api in the index.ts in routers to connect to the database
+- use npm run dev to connect to the database

 #### Any background context you want to provide?